marcelpetrick/DevNotes/BeenThereSeenThat/20251122_Google_DevFest_Munich/README.md

 * run you development with
 * once your agent is deplyed. you can figure out how to run this locally or with google cloud run. but aelf managed also possible. socker host  or vertex ai agent engine (fully managed).
 * from hype to value
-* girhub.com/google/afk-samples. deep reaearch good point
+* github.com/google/adk-samples. deep research good point
 * also: agent starter pack
-* make it easy to rpdoutionize your agent
+* make it easy to productionize your agent
 * cli t9ol to get a project up and running
 *
 agent twsteub foe the weather forecast